MoipatiThoobe/AWS-challenge-week-2/README.md

 ## IAM policies in Multiple accounts

-The functionality of IAM can be leveraged in a multi-account environement as well.
+The functionality of IAM can be leveraged in a multi-account environment as well.

 ### IAM identity center

 IAM identity center is the successor to AWS single sign on (SSO).
 The service helps you centrally manage access to multiple AWs accounts and applications.
 IAM identity center is the recommended approach that organization of all sizes and types can use to authenticate and authorize their workforce within AWS.

 In this hands on lab, I will do the following:
-* Create an IAM identity center and AWS organisation
+* Create an IAM identity center and AWS organization
 * Create an IAM identity center User and a new AWS account
-* Associate an IAM idenity center with AWS accounts
+* Associate an IAM identity center with AWS accounts

 1. Create an IAM identity center